solid/process/README.md

 Candidate Proposals without substantive changes require one Editor assigned to the material being modified to actively approve the proposal, with no Editors from the Editorial Team actively rejecting, and may be merged immediately by an assigned Editor.
 Anyone from the Editorial Team has the right to revert a non-substantive change, but are encouraged to communicate with the assigned Editor that merged it first.
 Any revert must be accompanied by a reasonable explanation.
 If the change is reverted because they believe it to be substantive, that must be included in the explanation.

-### Becoming an Editor
+## Editorial Structure

 Editor appointments and their respective assignments are made by the Solid Director.
 The Editorial Team is comprised of all the Editors appointed by the Solid Director, who are listed at [editors.md](editors.md), along with their assignments, contact details, and affiliations.
 Anyone may submit a request to be an Editor.
 These requests are not reviewed by other Editors.
 They are reviewed only by the Solid Director.
 These requests expire after two months.

 The Solid Manager, who is also an editor, is appointed by the Solid Director.
 The Solid Manager is responsible for formalizing the outcome of any votes.

 Editors belong to the [Editorial Team](https://github.com/orgs/solid/teams/editors) in the [Solid GitHub Organization](https://github.com/solid).

+### Repositories

+Repositories requiring editorial review are listed in [editors.md](editors.md#editorial-assignments).
+Each repository has one or more assigned editors, and only assigned editors are permitted to merge into the master branch of these repositories, per the [proposal review process](#reviewing-proposals).

-Individual Editors have [_Maintain Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the repositories they are assigned to.
-All members of the Editorial Team have [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on all repositories listed in [editors.md](editors.md).
+Editors have [_Admin Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on the repositories they are assigned to, and are permitted to grant [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) to other contributing authors on the same.
+All members of the Editorial Team have [_Write Permissions_](https://help.github.com/en/articles/repository-permission-levels-for-an-organization#permission-levels-for-repositories-owned-by-an-organization) on all repositories requiring editorial review listed in [editors.md](editors.md).

 ## Administration